ARION

 As they walked, Xuxua spoke at length with Zaizen and the Furs all allowed them this discussion without interruption, although Arion listened in quietly.
 Selasi added something to the conversation, and then Zaizen turned back to Ken.

-“Was it your people that tried to contact Sorini?”
+“Was it your people that summoned Sorini?”

 Puzzled, Ken blinked and then slowly shook his head.
 “No, we did not have knowledge of Sorini,” he answered.
-“It was only after your ship was detected on approach that we tried to contact you, but even then we were unable to elicit a response on whatever frequencies you communicate with.
+“It was only after your ship was detected on approach that we tried to contact you, but even then, we were unable to elicit a response on whatever frequencies you communicate with.
 We were completely unaware of Sorini’s existence until we met you, Ambassador.”

 “Leader Xuxua said that a retrieval signal was sent out from the Serallasion outpost coinciding with the time your people discovered our devices and a voidship was immediately dispatched from Sorini.
 I was unaware of the device, or that any of our technology still functioned; it was not I who sent the signal.”